 This is so creamy, so delicious, and unbelievably hazelnutilychocolatey!
-I realise that isn’t actually a work, but you get the idea.
-It’s a mix of a sweet No-Bake Cheesecake with Nutella, with Ferrero Rocher folded through, and even more Nutella goodness on top.
+I realise that isn’t actually a word, but you get the idea.
+It’s a mix of a sweet no-bake cheesecake with Nutella, with Ferrero Rocher folded through, and even more Nutella goodness on top.
 Basically, if you don’t like Nutella, then you are really not going to be a fan of this one…

 I know I post a lot of cheesecake recipes, but I still find that its useful to post them – rather just one recipe for them all.
 Sometimes I use more cream than others, more cream cheese than others etc!
 This recipe is delicious as you have the yummy creamy Nutella flavour with Ferrero Rocher dotted throughout the mixture giving texture and even more flavour!

 You can use any FULL-FAT cream cheese you like in the filling, whether it be Philadelphia, supermarket own or anything.
-However, for this beauty, it’s definitely Mascarpone.
+However, for this beauty, it’s definitely mascarpone for me.
 This one does seem to take a smidge longer to whisk up in comparison to other cheesecakes, but that’s just the Nutella.
 Stick with it, and it’ll whisk up to a thick wonderful cheesecake eventually.

 For this, I decided to do my biscuit base as per usual, and then make one of the easiest cheesecake fillings there is.
-You basically have to add the Cream Cheese, Nutella, Icing Sugar and vanilla all together and whisk till smooth, then add in the double cream and whisk again.
+You basically have to add the cream cheese, Nutella, icing sugar and vanilla all together and whisk until smooth, then add in the double cream and whisk again.
 It really is oh so simple.
 I use a KitchenAid so I find this bit quite easy.
-When I’m whisking it, I don’t tend to go about level 6 on the speed, unless I know there isn’t a chance of it over whipping.
+When I’m whisking it, I don’t tend to go above level 6 on the speed, unless I know there isn’t a chance of it over whipping.

 I realise that not all of you have stand mixers, and it can be done with a handheld electric whisk, you just have to make sure that you concentrate so as not to over whisk it as well.
 Alternatively, you can whisk the double cream separately and then fold it all together, but I prefer the other method.
 At the end of the day, its what you feel comfortable with!
 If you are unsure whether it has set correctly, you can stick it in the freezer for a bit, to make sure it firms up enough to serve.